 In this case, I recommended that we first try to negotiate down the balance of the loan to an affordable amount, and if unsuccessful, then we would use bankruptcy as a fall back option.

 We began negotiating on the balance of the loan before defending the lawsuit.
 The creditor initially offered $16,500.00.
 After a negotiation process, the creditor came down to $10,300.
 This was still beyond my client’s affordability.

 We then began litigating the lawsuit by filing a motion to dismiss and discovery to evaluate weaknesses in the lender’s case.
-The lender responded to our motion and our discovery, and based on the response we felt that the lender had a probably of winning the lawsuit.
-I explained to lender’s counsel that I was recommending my client file bankruptcy unless we could reach a reasonable settlement.
+The lender responded to our motion and our discovery, and based on the response, we felt that the lender had a probability of winning the lawsuit.
+I explained to the lender’s counsel that I was recommending my client file bankruptcy unless we could reach a reasonable settlement.
 After further discussion, the lender reduced their settlement to $8,500.
 This was within my client’s affordability and we accepted.

 Result: $30,000 debt settled for $8,500.

 Debt Collectors are routinely told that the consumer is going to file bankruptcy.
 Playing the “bankruptcy card” only helps negotiating debt if the threat is credible.
-In this case, we were able to use the bankruptcy threat credibly because 1) the threat was coming from an attorney who files bankruptcy, and 2) we have exhaust all other alternatives.
+In this case, we were able to use the bankruptcy threat credibly because 1) the threat was coming from an attorney who files bankruptcy, and 2) we have exhausted all other alternatives.
 This created leverage to reduce the lender’s settlement position by almost $2,000.